cooleydw494/codemonkeys/README.md

 The export process will also create a `.env-backup` file that contains your current .env file. `.env-backup` is in the default .gitignore, and is not included in the export.
 Please also verify that you are not committing your exports if you have sensitive information outside your .env file, such as in the `monkey-manifest.yaml` (*please don't do that actually*).

-## Directory Overview 📁
+## Framework Overview 📁

-* `main.py`: Your primary customization file.
-Created by ./install
-* `monk`: The command to run scripts.
-* `monkeys`: Contains configurations for different 'monkeys' or tasks.
+* `monk` or `monk.py`: CodeMonkeys CLI base command.
+* `pack`: A "pseudo-package" structured for easy inspection/modification.
-* `scripts`: Contains Python scripts to be run via the `monk` command.
+* `commands`: Python, bash, or bat scripts to be run via the `monk` command.
+* `monkeys`: Generated configs for different 'monkeys' and backups of previous configs.
 * `monkeys/monkey-manifest.yaml`: The centralized configuration file for all monkeys.
+* `automations`: Python scripts that use monkey configs to run automations.
+* `automations/default.py`: Pre-packaged automation, which enables a range of tasks via monkey configs
+* `barrels`: Python scripts meant to orchestrate more than one automation.
+* `barrels/default.py`: Pre-packaged barrel, which enables running a series of parallel or sequential automations.
+* `modules`: Python modules for both framework support and customized functionality.
+* `definitions.py`: A root-level file providing absolute path variables for both framework and custom use.

 ## Tiny Helpers
 ### Commit Script

-Stage, Commit, & Push as nature intended: **all at once in 0s**. (may result in afterlife punishment)
+Stage, Commit, & Push as nature intended: **all at once in ~0s**. (may result in afterlife punishment)

 ```bash
 ./c "<3 added ./c to README.
 PS: Te amo Mau <3"